Beata Konarska

 •••

 For some time now, my attention was drawn to the topic of identity.
-Working on the subject, I came to explore my own.
+Working on the painting exhibition MALE, FEMALE, NEUTER, I came to explore my own.

 “One is not born, but rather becomes, a woman.”
 Simone de Beauvoire